Bifocal Reading Glasses: A Complete Guide

 Who invented bifocal readers?

-Yes, you can safely drive with wearing bifocal reading glasses due to the magnification segment being near the bottom of the lens allowing for full, uncorrected distance viewing at the top.
+Driving with bifocal reading glasses is safe.
+The magnification segment of these glasses is positioned near the bottom of the lens, which allows for clear-distance viewing at the top.

 Can I buy bifocal reading sunglasses?